Flipnote Studio 3D: Development

-On January 20, 2015, Nintendo announced that North American members of Club Nintendo, which was due to close later in the year, will be able to download Flipnote Studio 3D free between February and June 2015.
-This version limits sharing of Flipnotes to local wireless, though users may still download Flipnotes from the DSi version's gallery and transfer creations to an SD card.
-On February 2, 2015, Nintendo announced that Flipnote Studio 3D would be released later that week.
-However, on February 5 the wording changed to simply imply it would be released that day, which it temporarily was, and after a period of "maintenance", it was changed to say it would be released that month.
-The application was eventually released via Club Nintendo in North America on February 10, 2015.
+In 2015, North American members of Club Nintendo, which was due to close later in the year, were able to download Flipnote Studio 3D free between February and June.
+This version limited sharing of Flipnotes to local wireless, though users were able to download Flipnotes from the DSi version's gallery and transfer creations to an SD card.
+It was released on February 10.

 On March 31, 2016, Flipnote Studio 3D became available again for North America and for the first time in Europe, Australia, as well as Mexico and Brazil, via the My Nintendo loyalty program.
 It was available from March 31 until April 30, and was free to redeem.
-Although the PAL version initially featured buttons that supposedly access Flipnote Gallery: Friends/World communities, they were not functional, and this version is restricted to the similar functions as the North American version.
+Although the PAL version initially featured buttons that supposedly access Flipnote Gallery: Friends/World communities, they were not functional, and this version was restricted to the similar functions as the North American version.
 The buttons were later removed via an update.

 On December 1, 2016, Flipnote Studio 3D became available again for the Americas alongside the release of the My Nintendo website revamp and the introduction of child accounts in all regions.
-Unlike previous offers, the app is available indefinitely without an expiration date, although it requires members to spend 200 Platinum Points to redeem it.
-With the introduction of child account support, users under 13 years can officially acquire Flipnote Studio 3D, as this was not previously possible on either Club Nintendo or My Nintendo at launch before the revamp.
+Unlike previous offers, the app was available indefinitely without an expiration date, although it required members to spend 200 Platinum Points to redeem it.
+With the introduction of child account support, users under 13 years could acquire Flipnote Studio 3D, as this was not previously possible on either Club Nintendo or My Nintendo at launch before the revamp.
 Flipnote Studio 3D became available again for Europe and Australia as of January 1, 2017.